wffls/waffles/docs/guides/deploying-a-mysql-galera-cluster.md

 ## Description

-This recipe will show one way of deploying a MySQL Galera cluster with Waffles.
+This guide will show one way of deploying a MySQL Galera cluster with Waffles.
 In particular, Percona XtraDB Cluster.

 ## Steps